Malsis Hall

 Pre-Admission Assessment

-• We aim to complete a Multidisciplinary assessment on all referrals within 3 working days.
-This involves an initial review of documentation, followed by a detailed clinical interview by two-members of the team and the person in their current setting.
+• We aim to complete an assessment on all referrals within 5 working days.
+This involves an initial review of documentation, followed by a detailed interview by a member of the senior management team and the person in their current setting.

 Visitors